renegog/mapcore/index.md

 # Etymology

 The term "mapcore" was coined on June 5th, 2021 by `@echophon` and `@swampstinks` during the Islands of Stability performance at [Flash Crash 210605](https://flashcrash.net).
+Other viable names are:

+ - mapstep
+ - mapwave
+ - maptrap

 ![Etymology](./images/etymology.png)

+"Map," of course, comes from the [Maps with Trent](https://llllllll.co/t/31528) series.

 # `DEL M: $ $`